Nov 17, 2025 |

 Continuous improvement of accessible one-way interview screening will likely focus on personalization within standardization, maintaining the fairness benefits of structured approaches while accommodating individual needs more elegantly.
 Expect to see more sophisticated accommodation request systems, better integration with assistive technologies, and enhanced transparency around how candidate responses are evaluated.

-Platforms should include captions, screen-reader support, keyboard navigation, and low-bandwidth compatibility.
+Key features include closed captions, screen-reader support, keyboard navigation, mobile compatibility, and low-bandwidth functionality.